Michael R. Sherwin

 Michael Rafi Sherwin (born December 8, 1971) is an attorney who served as the acting United States Attorney for the District of Columbia from 2020 to 2021.
 He was appointed by Attorney General William Barr during the Trump administration.
-He is partner at the law firm Kobre & Kim where he handles international government investigations.
+He is a partner at TolmanSherwin, a firm he co-founded with former U.S. Attorney Brett Tolman in 2025 specializing in complex government investigations.

 Education

 Raised in Cleveland, Ohio, Sherwin earned his B.A. in political science and liberal arts at the Ohio State University in 1994 and his J.D. at the University of Notre Dame in 1998.

 Military career

 Sherwin served as a naval intelligence officer from 1999 to 2004, participating in Operation Southern Watch, Operation Northern Watch, Operation Enduring Freedom, and Operation Iraqi Freedom.
 Sherwin served aboard both the USS John F. Kennedy and USS Theodore Roosevelt as the lead intelligence briefer and targeting officer for Navy fighter squadron VFA-82.
 Post-9/11, Sherwin joined the intelligence staff of General Tommy Franks at the United States Central Command assisting in the planning of military combat operations in Afghanistan and Iraq.
 Sherwin was awarded the Joint Service Commendation Medal Oak Leaf Cluster in 2003, among other commendations.